edgarsmdn/SolvSelect_GHGNN/README.md

 # Solvent pre-selection for extractive distillation

 This repo contains the code used in the paper Solvent pre-selection for extractive distillation using Gibbs-Helmholtz Graph Neural Networks submitted to [ESCAPE-33](https://escape33-ath.gr/).
-This work uses the version v1.0.0 of GH-GNN which is contained in its [own repo](https://github.com/edgarsmdn/GH-GNN).
+This work uses the version v2.0.0 of GH-GNN.

 To cite this work use: